Will you be travelling somewhere in East Africa soon and are wondering where to stay while you are there?

 - Protea Hotel by Marriott Dar es Salaam Courtyard – If you need to stay in downtown Dar es Salaam, but want to stay at a hotel that doesn’t feel like you are in the city centre, then Protea Hotel by Marriott Dar es Salaam Courtyard might be the place for you.
 For many years, I had my reservations about this hotel, but I recently spent the better part of a week there, and I have since formed a new opinion.
 The central outdoor courtyard around which the hotel, which first opened in 1948, is built is tranquil and sheltered.
 The staff is very professional and friendly, and the food is actually quite good.

 - Saadani Tourist Center – Hostel – If you are looking for an inexpensive/budget place to stay in Dar es Salaam, then you might want to consider the Saadani Tourist Center.
 I discovered this establishment by accident one day while looking for accommodation for interns from work.
 I was immediately impressed with the organization and pleasantness of the place.
 The exterior, complete with a small swimming pool, was brightly decorated and felt particularly inviting.
-The staff was very accommodating when I inquired more about the establishment.
+The staff was very accommodating when I tried to find out more about the establishment.
 Something to watch out for is the location: Saadani Tourist Center is located in the residential area of Mikocheni not close to a main road.
-Finding transportation could prove a bit of a trick, but then again there are several ride-hailing services in Dar es Salaam, such as Uber and Taxify, so there are ways around this.
+Finding transportation could be a little tricky, but then again there are several ride-hailing services in Dar es Salaam now, such as Uber and Taxify, so there are ways around this.
 Saadani Tourist Center is very well priced.

 - Kipepeo Beach and Village – Many of Dar es Salaam’s beaches are highly commercialized, noisy, and because of proximity to urban waste, have dirty water that many people choose not to swim in.
 When I want to spend time at the beach in Dar es Salaam, includng swimming in the ocean, I go to one of two places: Mbudya Island or Kipepeo Beach in Kigamboni.
 Why?
 Because in those two places I am sure to find clean ocean water as well as the simplicity and calm that I expect when I spend time at the ocean.
 On top of very good, well-priced food, a well-stocked bar, and good service, Kipepeo Beach also offers budget accommodation in the form of beach bandas (huts) and chalets.
 Beware though: Kipepeo Beach is located in Kigamboni, which is a 5-minute ferry ride from downtown Dar es Salaam across Dar es Salaam harbour.
 The establishment is then a further 20-minute drive from the ferry terminal.
 The Kigmboni ferry can get very crowded and runs on an erratic schedule, so I do not recommend this option if 1) you are in Dar es Salaam for business, 2) if you plan to cross over to the city often, or 3) if you plan on having late nights out on the town.
 Kipepo Beach is a good choice if you are looking for a calm, leisurely, beach-based Dar es Salaam holiday.

 - Mediterraneo Hotel & Conference Room – On the shores of the Dar es Salaam residential neighborhood of Kawe (between Mikocheni and Mbezi Beach), is a charming boutique hotel called Mediterraneo.
 With beautiful gardens that are a delight both during the day and at night, artistically decorated Mediterraneo is also home to one of Dar es Salaam’s most popular Italian restaurants of the same name.
-The experience of the Indian Ocean and the views across it are simply stunning at Mediterraneo.
+The experience of the Indian Ocean and the views across it, at Mediterraneo, are simply stunning!
 Before I moved to Dar es Salaam, this is one of the places that first made me fall in love with the city.
 Mediterraneo is a small one-level boutique hotel with tastefully decorated rooms and well-fitted modern bathrooms.
 It has a swimming pool near the ocean and beach access.
-Kawe Beach, where Mediterraneo is located is about a 45-minute drive from downtown Dar es Salaam (longer during rush hour), so beware of this if you need to commute to other parts of Dar es Salaam, especially at that time.
+Kawe Beach, where Mediterraneo is located is about a 45-minute drive from downtown Dar es Salaam (longer during rush hour), so beware of this if you need to commute to other parts of the city, especially at that time.

-- Protea Hotel by Marriott Dar es Salaam Amani Beach – 33 kilometers south of downtown Dar es Salaam lies the STUNNING Protea Hotel by Marriot Dar e Salaam Amani Beach.
-Idyllic, tranquil, and with only 10 cottages, Amani Beach offers one of the most beautiful beaches anywhere near Dar es Salaam.
+- Protea Hotel by Marriott Dar es Salaam Amani Beach – 33 kilometers south of downtown Dar es Salaam lies the lovely Protea Hotel by Marriot Dar e Salaam Amani Beach.
+Idyllic, tranquil, and with only 10 cottages, Amani Beach offers one of the most beautiful beaches anywhere near Dar es Salaam…complete with a four-poster bed.
 The food is simple but good.
 The service is very friendly.
 If you want an unadulterated, quiet beach away from the city, this might be the perfect place for you.

 - TanzanIce Farm Lodge – When you visit the Ngorongoro Crater, one of the ways to reduce the cost of your safari is to stay outside the Ngorongoro Conservation Area, in nearby Karatu.
 TanzanIce Farm Lodge, located 12 kilometers from the Lodoare Gate of the Ngorongoro Conservation Area, is a place I recommend highly.
 A Tanzanian/Icelandic collaboration, TanzanIce Farm Lodge is a farmhouse located on an operational farm and fully fledged social enterprise.
 It is very neat and clean, and the customer service is among some of the best I have encountered anywhere in years!
 The accommodation is simple and well-priced.
 The (super-)hot-water shower with strong pressure is a delight when you are on safari.
 The food is good, but a little expensive for what it is.
 Still, I recommend TanzanIce Farm Lodge wholeheartedly!